clojurust/clojurust/README.md

 * [X] Define an internal object model.
 * [ ] Grab code structure from original JVM Clojure.
 * [ ] Generate skeleton from Clojure core library programmatically.
+* [ ] Manage macros to generate code to complete right functions of the
 * [ ] Implement Clojure Java code into Rust implementation.
 * [ ] Test a way to have an interpreter of Clojure code (eval).
 * [ ] Test a way to have a VM based on a stack machine.